-The teaching-learning methodology will be active and dynamic, having as its main aim to create a communicative atmosphere and to involve students actively in high-order thinking processes.
-Thus, students will be improving their competence in the English language as well as reflecting on this progress, enabling them to transfer their learning experience to their teaching practice.
+The teaching-learning methodology will be active and dynamic through a communicative atmosphere and actively involving students in high-order thinking processes.
+Students will improve their competence in the English language as well as reflect on this progress-which should enable them to transfer their learning experience to their teaching practice.

-Students will be grouped using three different modalities: whole-group, half-group and seminar.
+Face-to-face sessions will be oriented towards the whole-group through practical lessons.
 This does not mean, however, that whole-group sessions will be entirely devoted to cover theoretical areas.
 The distribution of students does not indicate a specific methodology or content.
+Personal tutorials hours are also considered and should be scheduled with the professor.

 - 1. Whole-group sessions will be carried out by using activities such as communication-based work (pair or group discussions), information searching, question answering based on different texts, and others, all aimed at consolidating the theoretical contents, and applying them to a practical context.
 Debates and oral presentations may also be carried out during this time.
 The work here will mainly be done individually and in small- to medium-sized groups. - Practical lessons will consist of activities such as problem solving, analysis of documents or other materials, practical workshops and oral activities, such as presentations or simulations.
-During these sessions the work will be done individually, in pairs and small- to medium-sized groups. - Seminars will be aimed at ensuring a more personalised attention to students, and will consist in meetings with the lecturer, use of multi-media programmes and sessions organised by the Bilingual Project.
+During these sessions the work will be done individually, in pairs and small- to medium-sized groups. - 3.
+Personal tutorials: aimed at ensuring a more personalised attention to students.

-Apart from the above detailed 48 hours of lesson attendance, the student must also complete 102 hours of independent work at home, which will include finishing activities from class, preparing presentations, reading articles, doing some research, organising information, and revising the subject contents.
+Apart from the above possibility of 15 hours of lesson attendance, the student must also complete up to 150 hours of independent work at home, which will include activities, preparing presentations, reading articles, doing some research, organizing information, and revising the subject contents.
 They could also attend tutorial hours to have their doubts and questions answered by the teacher.